muonw/muonw-powertable/README.md

 ## 🎯 Objectives
 This repository exists to develop and maintain a tool that fulfills the following requirements:
+- Displays structured JSON data in an HTML table that...
+    - is easy to navigate with mouse and/or keyboard.
+    - is easy to interact with on a desktop monitor.
+    - renders 1000+ rows without noticeable delay.
+    - can display and modify remote data.
 - Is based on Svelte.
 - Is easy to learn and use.
-- Runs in latest versions of Chrome, Firefox, and Safari.
+- Runs in latest versions of Firefox ESR, Chromium, and Safari.
 - Does not include a web server.
 - Does not apply CSS styles by default.
 - Does not include third party runtime dependencies.
-- Displays structured JSON data in an HTML table that...
-    - is easy to navigate with mouse and/or keyboard.
-    - is easy to interact with on a desktop monitor.
-    - renders 1000+ rows without noticeable delay.
-    - can display and modify remote data.

 ## 📝 To-do

 - [x] Fetch remote data
 - [x] Inline editing
+- [ ] Improve search

 ## 💻 Contribution